pietermartin/umlg/doc/markdown/sqlg.md

     }

 With `batchMode` on Sqlg will cache all modifications to the graph and on `commit` execute bulk sql statements.
-This causes a very significant improvement of performance.
+This has a significant improvement of performance.

 <br />
 ##Performance Indicator